independentdatalab/tf-aws-env-nf/README.md

 ## Description

-This repository contains infrastructure-as-a-code in Terraform for AWS.
+This repository contains infrastructure-as-a-code in Terraform for executing computational jobs with AWS Batch submitted with Nextflow.

 This repository provisions the AWS infrastructure for basic computational biology operations.
 It creates a small basic instance for a user to login, file